Buddies Living in Australia Program (LAP)

 HOW THE PROGRAM WORKS

-The Learn English Holiday program develops cultural awareness for all involved, builds lifetime friendships and provides volunteer opportunities for about 100 Coast residents each program.
+The Living in Australia Program develops cultural awareness for all involved, builds lifetime friendships and provides volunteer opportunities for about 100 Coast residents each program.

 We have built strong relationships with three local schools who offer us their facilities free of charge during April and September school vacations.
 Senior students assist with learning support and recreational activities.
 Members of school and church communities assist with daily catering, and the whole program is sustained by experienced volunteer teachers who design and run the day-to-day learning activities.
 A distinctive feature of the program is the one-on-one learning support provided by adult and student volunteers